 Settle into that rhythm they certainly did, and in December 2019 they found themselves arriving in Los Angeles and the end of their journey.
 I asked Charley why they didn’t continue north through America and Canada, all the way up to Alaska?

-With the third instalment of the Long Way series hitting our screens on September 18 via Apple TV+, it could be seen as the natural end to a trilogy, or have Ewan and Charley got another journey up their sleeves?
+With the third instalment of the Long Way series hitting our screens last year, it could be seen as the natural end to a trilogy, or have Ewan and Charley got another journey up their sleeves?

 Charley said: “Long Way Down Under, that would be nice!
 When you finish a big trip, in order for it to be ok to finish that trip, you always talk about another one so that somehow in your mind it’s easier to finish this one because you know you’ve got one in the bank for later.
 So, I would love to, I’d love to do something.
 We often thought about doing a couple of shorter ones as well, rather than spending three-and-half months on the road, we’d spend a month and just do a small area.
 So, we might do that, you never know.”